The Spiritual Centre.co.uk

 Hermeticism - Ivy

-Within the Hermetic traditions the four directions and the four elements hold their own guardians.
-To the North, the Gnomi move through the deep earth where Ivy’s roots take hold; to the West, the Undines carry the quiet waters that nourish the soil; to the South, the Salamanders awaken the transforming warmth of fire; and to the East, the Sylphs move with the breath of the wind through leaf and branch.
-Ivy touches each of these realms in its own way, rooted in earth, nourished by water, warmed by sun and fire, and stirred by air.
-In this quiet harmony the vine becomes a living expression of Hermetic balance, revealing how the elements and their unseen companions move together through the same field of life.
+Within Hermetic traditions, the four directions and the four elements hold their own guardians.
+To the North, the Gnomi move through the deep earth where Ivy’s roots take hold.
+To the West, the Undines carry the quiet waters that nourish the soil.
+To the South, the Salamanders awaken the transforming warmth of fire.
+To the East, the Sylphs move with the breath of the wind through leaf and branch.
+Ivy touches each of these realms in its own way, rooted in earth, nourished by water, warmed by fire, and stirred by air.

 Beneath the quiet canopy of Ivy the mind begins to soften.
 The layered leaves gather shade and coolness, creating a stillness where waking thought loosens its grip.
 In such places the boundary between waking imagination and dreaming awareness becomes thinner.
 Ivy has long been associated with rest, incubation, and the gentle slowing of the senses, inviting the mind to drift into deeper states where dreams begin to move with greater clarity.